-Banco Santander controls the credit risk through the use of collateral in its operations.
+Banco Santander controls the credit risk using collateral in its operations.
 Each business unit is responsible for credit risk management and formalizes the use of collateral in its lending policies.
 Guidelines are in place covering the acceptability and valuation of each type of collateral.